Latschenharry/subspace/README.md

 * Distribution: Ubuntu 16.04 (Xenial)
 * Memory: 512MB or greater

-### 2. Add a DNS record

-Create a DNS `A` record in your domain pointing to your server's IP address.

-**Example:** `subspace.example.com  A  172.16.1.1`

-### 3. Enable Let's Encrypt

-Subspace runs a TLS ("SSL") https server on port 443/tcp.
-It also runs a standard web server on port 80/tcp to redirect clients to the secure server.
-Port 80/tcp is required for Let's Encrypt verification.

 **Requirements**

-* Your server must have a publicly resolvable DNS record.
-* Your server must be reachable over the internet on ports 80/tcp and 443/tcp and 51820/udp (WireGuard).
+* Your server must be reachable over the internet on port 51820/udp (WireGuard).

 ### Usage